cvat-ai/cvat/README.md

 ## Where to ask questions

-[Gitter chat](https://gitter.im/opencv-cvat): you can post CVAT usage related there.
+[Gitter chat](https://gitter.im/opencv-cvat): you can post CVAT usage related questions there.
 Typically they get answered fast by the core team or community.
-You can also browse other users common questions on our gitter.
+There you can also browse other common questions.

+[Discord](https://discord.gg/fNR3eXfk6C) is the place to also ask questions or discuss any other stuff related to CVAT.

-[GitHub issues](https://github.com/cvat-ai/cvat/issues): please post your have feature requests or bug reports there.
+[GitHub issues](https://github.com/cvat-ai/cvat/issues): please post them for feature requests or bug reports.
 If it's a bug, please add the steps to reproduce it.

 [\#cvat](https://stackoverflow.com/search?q=%23cvat) tag on StackOverflow is one more way to ask